Introduction to Variational Quantum Eigensolver

 Interpreting the Results

-8. VQD was able to perform better as we adjusted the values of βi based on the difference between the eigen-energies.
-In general, values of these βi should be larger than the largest difference between the consecutive eigen-energies.
+based on the difference between the eigen-energies.
+In general, values of these should be larger than the largest difference between the consecutive eigen-energies.